Physics-constrained Gaussian Processes for Predicting Shockwave Hugoniot Curves: Physics-constrained Gaussian Process for Shock State Prediction

 Note that the augmented output vector $\boldsymbol{Y}$ contains temperature $T$ rather than internal energy $E$.
 As outlined in Section \ref{problem_statement}, temperature measurements are not typically available in shock experiments in which the specific heat \(C_v(T)\) is not readily available.
 To address this limitation, a linear temperature-energy relationship is assumed following the form

 with covariance function expressed as

 Likewise, the cross-covariances for temperature can be computed in a similar fashion as shown in \ref{appendix_C}.

-Each distinct sub-block of the full covariance matrix in Eq.~\eqref{cov_gen} can be expressed in compact form using the intrinsic coregionalization approach.
+Each distinct sub-block of the full covariance matrix in Eq.~\eqref{cov_gen} can be expressed in compact form using the ICM.
 Specifically, using Eqs.~\eqref{eqn:coreg_matrix} and \eqref{eqn:shared_kernel}, the covariance term in Eq.~\eqref{Covariance_yjyk_final} for a pair of outputs \(y_l\) and \(y_m\) can be written as

 where \(\mathbf{L}_{lm}\) contains the first-order derivatives of the variables \(f_l(\cdot)\) and \(f_m(\cdot)\) with respect to the GP variables \(\{u_{s_i}, \nu_{z_i}\}\), as defined in Eq.~\eqref{Covariance_yjyk_final}, \(\mathbf{B}\) is the coregionalization matrix from Eq.~\eqref{eqn:coreg_matrix}, and \(\mathbf{D}_{lm}\) is a diagonal matrix containing the observation noise variances for each output pair.
 The complete joint covariance matrix in Eq.~\eqref{cov_gen} can be compactly represented as the Kronecker product